pixano/pixano/README.md

 pip install pixano
 ```

-# Converting your existing datasets to Pixano format
+# Importing your existing datasets to Pixano format

-Please refer to the [dataset notebooks](../../../notebooks/dataset/) for information on how to convert your datasets.
+Please refer to the [dataset notebooks](../../../notebooks/dataset/) for information on how to import your datasets.

 # Using the Pixano Explorer